ietf-wg-alto/draft-alto-oam-yang/appendix.md

 {::include-fold examples/full-model-usage.json}
 ~~~

+Note that this example only uses a clear text password for demonstration
+purpose.
+In practice, it is NOT RECOMMENDED to use any clear text passwords
+when using this data model.

 # A Sample ALTO Server Architecture to Implement ALTO O&M YANG Modules

 [](#alto-ref-arch) shows a sample architecture for an ALTO server